Brand Names: Arzerra, Kesimpta

 - cold symptoms such as stuffy nose, sneezing, sore throat;

-- tired feeling; or
+- rash; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.